[40%, sampled in Turkmenistan]

 I had already tried the disappointing Arassa and the surprisingly pleasant Arassa Maritime before I opened this bottle.
 Both of them had hailed from the same company in Ashgabat, so I was excited to find out what this distiller from Turkmenabat was able to produce.

-The bottle, though?
-Could have been better.
-It reminded me vaguely of Green Mark, but in an unsatisfying way.
-There was gold there but at the same time there was also yellow, there were red highlights and black ornaments.
-I gave it a 6/10 only because there was a signature carved into the belly of the bottle.
+The bottle could have been better, though.
+It vaguely reminded me of Green Mark, but in an unsatisfying way.
+There was some gold there, but at the same time there was also some yellow, there were red highlights and black ornaments.
+The only thing that I liked was the signature carved into the belly of the bottle.

-One thing that surprised me about the vodka itself was that it had a pleasant smell, something with a faint note of chocolate.
-The taste wasn’t quite as chocolaty, but it was balmy and soft, and it went down easily.
-A good 8/10.
+One thing that surprised me about Amyderya was that it had a rather pleasant smell, something with a faint note of chocolate.
+The taste wasn’t quite there, but it was balmy and soft, and it went down easily.

-The aftertaste undulated between non-detectable and slightly burning, but it did so in a very pleasant way.
-There it was again, the faint aroma of chocolate, this time in the aftertaste.
-Another 8/10.
+The aftertaste undulated between being non-detectable and slightly burning, but it did so in a very pleasant way.
+And then, in the aroma, there it was again, that faint taste of chocolate.
+Not bad, really, not bad.

 Seems to me as if Turkmenabat has beat Ashgabat in this round.